luis-beast/capstone-project2/Backend/README.md

 ### /pages/:page_id/revert/:edit_id (put) ✅
     - admin can put a previous version of a page as the most recent version

-### /pages?search=example (get)   (This is currrently being done in the front end.)
-    - returns list of pages where title/body contains "example"

-### /pages?tag=example (get)      (This is currently being done in the front end.)
-    - returns all pages that have a tag of "example"

-### /pages?tag=example&search=example&inclusive=true    (This is currently being done in the front end.)
-    - returns all pages that have either the tag or the text "example"
-    - if inclusive is false, it returns all pages that have both the tag and the text "example"

 ### /tags (get, post) ✅
     - get lists all the tags

-### /tags?search=example (get)   (This is currently being done in the front end.)
-    - retuns a list of tages with text of "example"

 ### /tags/:id (get, put, del) ✅
     - get, update, or delete a specific tag